 But how can CBD from hemp impact so many different, seemingly unrelated, biological pathways to improve the health of your dog?

-While more refined research into the specific metabolic actions of CBD is still warranted, what is currently known is that CBD works well for such a wide variety of canine diseases & health challenges because it contributes both directly & indirectly to the functional activity of the canine Endocannabinoid System (ECS).
+While more refined research into the specific metabolic actions of CBD is still warranted, what is currently known is that CBD works well for such a wide variety of canine diseases and health challenges because it contributes both directly & indirectly to the functional activity of the canine Endocannabinoid System (ECS).

-Endocannabinoid System for Dummies
+Endocannabinoid System 101

 To understand how cannabinoids can provide such a wide range of benefits to your pet (from behavioral and anxiety disorders to nerve pain attenuation and even cancer tumor treatment) it is necessary to first review the basic biological functions that underlie the Endocannabinoid System’s primary role in maintaining homeostasis.